SS Dagger No. 81 852 pictured on p. 189 in

-Update 17 June 2012: Check "More Successes" to see some of the latest items we have been able to identify and/or research for collectors.
+Update 5 April 2017: Check "More Successes" to see some of the latest items we have been able to identify and/or research for collectors.
 Also check out our new addition of "Useful Information" where we will begin sharing records and other interesting items we find while researching at the National Archives.
 The June 1939 Corrections to the 1938 SS-Dienstaltersliste and the ledger containing the names & numbers of the first 1500 recipients of the Ehrenzeichen vom 8./9.
 November 1923 (Blutorden or Blood Order) are our first postings.
-We have also updated our calendar of shows that we will be attending.
+We have also updated our calendar of shows that we will be attending in 2017-2018.

 Click on the link below to view an example of one of our recent discoveries which gives you an idea about how this research is done:

 Full Röhm SS Dagger: A Study in Irony